 If our licensed medical team see anything that’s of concern during your ultrasound, they will instruct you to seek appropriate medical attention.
 Additionally, all of our ultrasounds are also reviewed by our Center’s Medical Director.

 No, ultrasound utilizes high frequency sound waves, and there are no known harmful effects in the 40 years of clinical use.
 The possibility always exists that effects may be identified in the future.

-First Care has four locations in Minneapolis, Richfield, Rochester and St. Paul.
+First Care has five locations in Minneapolis, Richfield, Rochester and St. Paul.
 Hours and services vary by location.
 STD testing and treatment is offered at three of our locations- Minneapolis, Richfield, and Rochester.
 All other services are offered at every location.
 View the location page for hours of operation.

 At First Care we are a life affirming agency and we hold to the truth that all life is valuable and has worth, therefore we do not provide or refer for abortions.
 However, we do provide medically accurate information and a non-judgemental space for you to process your decision without pressure.